Kenji Yonekura: Professional career

-Recent activities
+Later activities

 After his retirement as a boxer, he opened Yonekura Boxing Gym in Tokyo in 1963, and acted as its president, promoter, manager, and trainer.
 He also served as the president of Japan Pro Boxing Association (JPBA) for three years from 1986 to 1989.
-Yonekura Boxing Gym has so far brought up fifty champions including five world champions i.e. Kuniaki Shibata, Guts Ishimatsu, Shigeo Nakajima, Hideyuki Ohashi and Hiroshi Kawashima.
+Yonekura Boxing Gym has so far brought up fifty champions including five world champions i.e. Kuniaki Shibata, Guts Ishimatsu, Shigeo Nakajima, Hideyuki Ohashi, and Hiroshi Kawashima.
 The gym has provided a boxing television program Excite Boxing under the auspices of the TV Asahi on sky-A sports+ etc. In March 1995, Yonekura received the Distinguished Service Award in Sports from the education minister at the time, Kaoru Yosano.

+Death

+Yonekura died on 20 April 2023, at the age of 88.